queryluke/masseffect-5e-data/text/en/bestiary/stg-agent.md

         If the agent surprises a creature and hits it with an attack during the first round of combat, the target takes an extra 10 (3d6) damage from the attack.
+    innate-powercasting:
+      name: Innate Powercasting
+      text: >-
+        The salarian stg agent's innate powercasting ability is Intelligence (power save DC 12, +4 to hit with power attacks).
+It can innately cast the following spells:
+    grenades:
+      name: Grenades
+      text: >-
+        The salarian stg agent has the following grenades equipped.
+It can use a grenade as an action.
   actions:
     multiattack:
       name: Multiattack